sio/homelab/packer/README.md

 Run `make build` from template directory to create the image.

-- **debian10** - Clean Debian Stable install with only standard packages and SSH server
+- **debian** - Clean Debian Stable install with only standard packages and SSH server
 - **windows10** - Clean Windows 10 install with standard settings plus WinRM